 Medicaid HMOs are required to sign an MOU (memorandum of understanding) with all PNCC providers in their service area.

 I.K.
 Establish written procedures regarding the release of member-specific information.
 Members may sign a general release of information.
-However, providers must obtain specific the release of sensitive information. approval to release sensitive information about the member.
+However, providers must obtain specific approval to release sensitive information about the member.